Our Little Secret (film)

-Our Little Secret is a 2024 American romantic comedy film directed by Stephen Herek and written by Hailey DeDominicis.
+Our Little Secret is a 2024 American Christmas romantic comedy film directed by Stephen Herek and written by Hailey DeDominicis.
 It stars Lindsay Lohan, alongside an ensemble cast featuring Ian Harding, Tim Meadows, Jon Rudnitsky, Judy Reyes, Henry Czerny, Chris Parnell, and Kristin Chenoweth.
 The film was a part of Lohan's creative partnership with Netflix, under which she also executive produced the project.

 Our Little Secret follows Avery (Lohan), who is spending her first Christmas with her boyfriend's family but discovers her ex is also part of the holiday festivities and decides to hide their romantic history.
 Production began in Atlanta, in January 2024, and concluded late in the following month.
 The film was released on Netflix, on November 27, 2024.
 It received mixed reviews from critics and debuted at number one on the streaming service's most watched films list, where it stayed for two weeks.

 Plot

 Avery and Logan have been connected since childhood, evolving from close friends to a couple.
-When Avery readily accepts an opportunity to work in London, he tries to propose at her farewell party, but she breaks up with him, uncomfortable with the pressure.
+In 2014, when Avery readily accepts an opportunity to work in London, he tries to propose at her farewell party.
+Uncomfortable with the pressure, she breaks up with him.

 Ten years later, they meet again by chance, at Christmas, each dating siblings Cameron and Cassie Morgan.
 Mortified, Avery convinces Logan to keep their past secret, due to their partners' overbearing mother, Erica.
-While the Morgan family gathers for their annual portrait, Avery and Logan are sent to pick up a tree.
+While the Morgan family gathers for their annual portrait, the two are sent to pick up a tree.

 Logan asks Avery, an expert in business proposals, to help with an architectural pitch.
 In return, he will help her win over the Morgans.
 Later, Avery mistakenly eats THC gummies from the youngest Morgan Callum's coat pocket.

 Logan realizes the mistake and tries to cancel the reading Avery had volunteered for to impress the Morgans at 4 p.m. mass.
 As the edibles kick in, she ends up improvising and recounts the Bethlehem story by reciting lyrics from Kool & the Gang's "Celebration".
 The congregation surprisingly joins in, earning her praise from the priest.

-That evening, due to munchies, Avery eats Erica's prized chocolate chip cookies, blaming Erica's dog.
-Erica panics and rushes the small dog to the vet.
+That evening, having the munchies, Avery eats Erica's prized chocolate chip cookies.
+Blaming Erica's dog, Erica panics as chocolate is toxic in dogs and rushes the small animal to the vet.
 Avery goes along, privately admitting her guilt to the veterinarian, so paying a hefty bill to keep it secret.
 She spins the ordeal as heroic upon returning, but Logan scolds her for risking their cover.
 Callum overhears and promises to keep their secret but takes Avery's number, suggesting it will cost them.